ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 {{< /highlight >}}

 This is a pretty straightforward Replication Controller spec.
-There are just a few things to note.
+There are just a few things to note:

-* The name of the Replication Controller is `k8s-deployment-demo-controller-v1`.
+* The name of the Replication Controller is: `k8s-deployment-demo-controller-v1`.
 * We are deploying 4 instances (`replicas: 4`).
 * In the selector, we are using a version label set to `v0.1` which matches the label set in the pod template.